mindspore-ai/docs/tutorials/source_en/dataset/overview.md

 MindSpore Dataset provides two types of data processing capabilities: pipeline mode and lightweight mode.

 1. Pipeline mode: provides the concurrent data processing pipeline capability based on C++ Runtime.
-Users can define processes such as dataset loading, data transforms, and data batch process to implement efficient dataset loading, processing, and batching.
-In addition, the concurrency and cache can be adjusted to provide training data with zero Bottle Neck for NPU card training.
+Users can define processes such as dataset loading, data transforms, and data batch processing to implement efficient dataset loading, processing, and batching.
+In addition, the concurrency and cache can be adjusted to provide training data with zero bottleneck for NPU card training.

 2. Lightweight mode: Users can perform data transform operations (e.g. Resize, Crop, HWC2CHW, etc.).
 Data processing of a single sample is performed.

 ## Pipeline Mode

 Dataset pipeline defined by an API is used.
-After a training process is run, the dataset cyclically loads data from the dataset, processes data, and batch data, and then iterators for training.
+After a training process is run, the dataset cyclically loads data from the dataset, processes data, and batches data, and then iterates for training.

 ![MindSpore Dataset Pipeline](https://www.mindspore.cn/docs/en/master/_images/dataset_pipeline_en.png)